TANZANIA JUNE 2019: Borehole update from our International Team

 A very happy cook in her lovely new kitchen which was built after the old one was vandalised.

 There is an area of unused scrub land behind the school which the local Council have very recently told the school they can have.
 In all it is about two and a half acres and on this they intend to grow crops for their own use.
-This would not be possible, of course, without the bore hole which Haddenham RC are funding.
+This would not be possible, of course, without the bore hole which Haddenham Rotary are funding.

 The survey for the bore hole has already been carried out and everything is almost in place to get the application for a Rotary Global Grant off to Chicago.